ardaysuf/triangle/README.md

 # triangle
-you can calculate the triangles area and perimeter after enter the lenght of the triangle.
+You can calculate the triangles area and perimeter after enter the lenght of the triangle.